LISTEN TO MY LATEST PODCAST EPISODE

 Incorrect order sewn

-Causes of incorrect order sewn: misinterpretation of pattern instructions, inadequate communication leading to sewing in the wrong sequence
+Causes of incorrect order sewn: misinterpretation of pattern / sewing instructions

 Closure issues (faulty zippers, buttons, etc.)